uktrade/iigb-beta-content/content/beta/regions/south-east/proof-points/investors/en_US.md

 ---
-title: Investors attracted to the South East
+title: investors attracted to the South East
 borderColour: yellow
 ---
 The South East leads the UK for growth and productivity: